webgptorg/promptbook/packages/core/README.md

 npm i @promptbook/core
 ```

-Core of the library, it contains the main logic for promptbooks
+Core of the library, it contains the main logic for promptbooks.

+> 💡 This package does not make sense by itself, look at [all promptbook packages](#-packages) or just install all by `npm i ptbk`

 ---